 Thanks to citizen involvement, water quality monitoring expertise, and a responsive local government, a sewage line problem in the Village of Lake Placid near Mirror Lake was detected and resolved quickly.
 The following is a timeline of events that highlights the rapid detection of and response to this issue.

-Wednesday, September 27th Nevton Dunn, a member of the Mirror Lake Watershed Associated, reported seeing black water below the stormwater outfall that enters Mirror Lake at the bottom of the hill coming down Saranac Avenue.
+Wednesday, September 27th Nevton Dunn, a member of the Mirror Lake Watershed Association, reported seeing black water below the stormwater outfall that enters Mirror Lake at the bottom of the hill coming down Saranac Avenue.
 Black water immediately throws up a red flag as a possible issue with sewage.

 Thursday, September 28th Brendan Wiltse, AsRA's Science & Stewardship Director, collected water samples to be analyzed at the Adirondack Watershed Institute for chemical analysis and Endyne for bacteriological analysis.
 Brendan notes that the discharge into lake was low (1L/min) and intermittent.
 The extent of the black water was limited to a somewhat stagnant pool below the stormwater outfall.